 Questions for the interviewer

-Arrive at the interview with some intelligent questions for the interviewer about the role, the business, progression etc. Never answer ‘No’ if the interviewer asks if you have any questions.
+Arrive at the interview with some intelligent questions for the interviewer about the role, the business, progression etc. Check out this page to pick a female.
+Never answer ‘No’ if the interviewer asks if you have any questions.

 Unique Selling Point